Where was your favorite place to live?

 Next to many others, these are both important aspects in the design process and they have to be weighted differently for every single project.

 What’s the best career advice you ever received?
 Ever gave?

 Authenticity—just be yourself and go for it.

-To see all of Jannis’s current designs for CB2, go here.
+To see all designs by Jannis Ellenberger furniture for CB2, go here.